ashleyfrancisco06/scribblr/Project-Worksheet.md

 | Function | Description |

 ## Dependencies / Technologies
- Use this section to list all supporting libraries and thier role in the project.
+ Use this section to list all dependencies/technologies and thier role in the project.

 | Library | What it Does |
 | --- | :---: |